serinos/miscellaneous/README.md

 # miscellaneous
-Misc codes from daily stuff
+Mostly miscellaneous code from daily stuff
+See beam-graphene directory for the simulation code for *Laser Beams Masked by Semi-ablated Absorbant Surface*